Libya's desert "pearl" Ghadames awaits return of tourists

-"Before the revolution, there were seven hotels in Ghadames, now only two are open full-time," Jafer Albdehamid, in charge of the still-open Ben Yeder hotel in the center of town, said.
+"Before the revolution, there were seven hotels in Ghadames, now only two are open full-time," Jafer Albdehamid, in charge of the still-open Ben Yeder hotel in the centre of town, said.

 "Hopefully the foreign tourists will come back in the future once there is a strong government in place, better security."